-- (a) That whenever stand-by is mandatory, employees will be compensated at the rate of one-half (1/2) the regular hourly rate in the Division in which stand-by is needed for each hour of stand-by, unless otherwise mutually agreed to by the employee and representative of the City. - (b) That no on-call restrictions or limitations are placed on employees on their off-duty time unless specifically required or agreed to by employee.
+- (a) That whenever stand-by is mandatory, employees will be compensated as described in Section 3 for each hour of stand-by, unless otherwise mutually agreed to by the employee and representative of the City. - (b) That no on-call restrictions or limitations are placed on employees on their off-duty time unless specifically required or agreed to by employee.